awangga/mail2skype/README.md

 Add skype contact(by send chat message) from email inbox body.
 Tested on Mac OSX Lion.

 How It Works :
- 1. Send email to your gmail account with any subject with body only skype id wnd with #, example : awangga.net#
+ 1. Send email to your gmail account with any subject with body information about your skype ID.
- 2. Apps will read unread email and parsing body with # end act as Skype ID and send chat message to it
+ 2. Apps will read unread email and parsing email body then send chat message to it

 Instalation :
  1. Please run and Login into your Skype Client